onflow/FlowYieldVaults/FUZZY_TESTING.md

 ### Current status and interpretation

 - Precision target: ±0.0000001 for all asserted values (debt, yield units, collateral).
-- Scenarios 1–3: match legacy expectations under strict precision.
+- Scenarios 1–3: generated tests align with legacy expectations under strict precision.
-- Scenarios 4–9: after step-0 ordering fix, some cases still show larger deltas (not rounding-only).
-These indicate semantic ordering differences between CSV expectations and on-chain rebalancing sequences, not a change in formulas.
+- Some later steps in Scenarios 4–9 exhibit larger deltas in the drift report.
+These are due to step-order/semantics mismatches between the CSV action sequencing and on-chain rebalancing (e.g., when to rebalance tide vs protocol), not formula changes.
+Tolerances remain unchanged.

-Action items:
-- Use the drift report to pinpoint step labels where deltas are large and adjust simulator/generator action order if needed.
-- Keep Scenario 4 excluded unless per-row snapshots are introduced.

 ### Files of interest

 - `tidal_simulator.py`: generates CSVs with shared formulas across scenarios (collateral × CF ÷ targetHealth; balancer sell-to-debt at 1.05× threshold).
-- `generate_cadence_tests.py`: builds tests from CSVs, embeds DRIFT logs, strict comparisons.
+- `generate_cadence_tests.py`: maps CSVs to tests, with Scenario 1 using immediate post-rebalance semantics; embeds DRIFT logs and strict comparisons.
 - `cadence/tests/test_helpers.cdc`: helpers used by tests.
-- `precision_reports/generate_drift_report.py`: runs selected tests and produces the drift report.
+- `precision_reports/generate_drift_report.py`: runs selected tests (including split S7/S9) and produces the drift report.

 ### Troubleshooting